flarum/docs/docs/composer.md

 ### Dedicated Web Server

-In this case you can install composer as recommended in the Composer [guide]([https://getcomposer.org/doc/00-intro.md#system-requirements)
+In this case you can install composer as recommended in the Composer [guide](https://getcomposer.org/doc/00-intro.md#system-requirements)

 ### Managed / Shared hosting

 If Composer is not preinstalled (you can check this by running `composer --version`), you can use a [manual installation](https://getcomposer.org/composer-stable.phar).
 Just upload the composer.phar to your folder and run `/path/to/your/php7 composer.phar COMMAND` for any command documented as `composer COMMAND`.

-::: danger
+:::danger

 Some articles on the internet will mention that you can use tools like a PHP shell.
 If you are not sure what you are doing or what they are talking about - be careful!
 An unprotected web shell is **extremely** dangerous.